TeamTaoist/reiwallet/README.md

-# rgbpp-wallet
+# REI Wallet
-RGB++ Wallet is a Chrome Extension for Bitcoin Layer2s.
+REI Wallet is a Chrome Extension for Bitcoin Layer2s.

 ## Config  backend URL